theWatermelonPenguin/Terminal-Builder/README.md

 Requirements:
 - Node.js version 16 or higher
-- NPM (Comes with Node.js install.
+- npm (Comes with Node.js install.
 No current support for yarn and other package managers)

 ## 1. Install the package